-My faculty bio page on George Fox University’s website will give a more formal introduction to my teaching and research interests, so I will be less formal here.
+My faculty bio page on George Fox University’s website will give a more formal introduction to my teaching and research interests, so I will be less formal – and probably a bit rambling – here.

 After eleven years at Palmer Theological Seminary in Philadelphia, I began working at George Fox University in 2016.
 For the past couple of years I’ve been teaching introductory courses on the history and theology of the world Christian movement and several mission courses – including one this past year entitled “The Rise of Christianity in Africa.”
 For that course we went on a field trip to Oregon’s only Coptic Orthodox Church.
 I also experimented, for the first time, with the Reacting to the Past pedagogy by doing a 5 week long role play concerning the United Nations decisions during the 1994 Rwanda genocide.
 We all learned a lot from that.